pixeljammed/simfiles/README.md

 Q: Why does this exist?

 A: I like rhythm games and I like Lua!
+I thought making these would be a fun way to practice Lua and learn about GLSL shaders.
+Eventually I want to progress to making levels [like this](https://www.youtube.com/watch?v=eqZE60HanCM)!